-47.1.2.
-Can you use more than one instance of Ehcache in a single VM?
+48.1.2 Can you use more than one instance of Ehcache in a single VM?

 As of ehcache-1.2, yes.
 Create your CacheManager using new CacheManager(...) and keep hold of the reference.
 The singleton approach accessible with the getInstance(...) method is still available too.
-Remember that Ehcache can supports hundreds of caches within one CacheManager.
-You would use separate CacheManagers where you want quite different configurations.
+Remember that Ehcache can support hundreds of caches within one CacheManager.
+You would use separate CacheManagers where you want different configurations.